-First, a note: conception is absolutely possible for men with sperm DNA fragmentation.
+First, a note: conception is absolutely possible for those with high sperm DNA fragmentation.
 Even in studies that report lower pregnancy rates, longer time to conception, or higher miscarriage rates among men with a high DNA fragmentation index, researchers note that full-term pregnancies have been achieved.

-This study was especially valuable because, other than DNA fragmentation results, there were few significant differences between the group that achieved clinical pregnancy and the group that didn’t.
+This study was especially valuable because, other than sperm DNA fragmentation results, there were few significant differences between the group that achieved clinical pregnancy and the group that didn’t.
 The sperm count, motility, semen volume, and other parameters were all basically equivalent between the two study groups.
-This allows us to surmise that DNA fragmentation impacts fertility independently of other semen parameters.
+This suggests that sperm DNA fragmentation impacts fertility independently of other semen parameters.

-In another study of IVF cycles, researchers found a significant negative correlation between DFI and live birth rate.
-Specifically, implantation rates (the percentage of embryos that implant into the uterine lining for pregnancy) were lower for couples in which the male partner had a DFI of 30% or above.
-Those couples had an implantation rate of just 11.7%, compared with the 22.6% for couples in which the male partner had a DFI of less than 30%.
+In another study of IVF cycles, researchers found a significant negative correlation between DNA fragmentation index and live birth rate.
+Specifically, implantation rates (the percentage of embryos that implant into the uterine lining for pregnancy) were lower for couples in which the male partner had a DNA fragmentation index of 30% or above.
+Those couples had an implantation rate of just 11.7%, compared with the 22.6% for couples in which the male partner had a DNA fragmentation index of less than 30%.

-The trend appears to hold across different types of fertility treatment, as well.
-In a study of IUI (intrauterine insemination), IVF, and ICSI (intracytoplasmic sperm injection, a treatment in which a single sperm is injected directly into the egg), it was found that high DFI— defined as over 27% — had the power to predict whether or not a couple would achieve pregnancy.
-In this study, pregnancy rates for couples with high DFI were less than half that of low-DFI couples (14% vs. 29%).
+The trend appears to hold across different types of fertility treatment.
+In a study of IUI (intrauterine insemination), IVF, and ICSI (intracytoplasmic sperm injection, a treatment in which a single sperm is injected directly into the egg), it was found that high DNA fragmentation index — defined as over 27% — had the power to predict whether or not a couple would achieve pregnancy.
+In this study, pregnancy rates for couples with high DNA fragmentation index were less than half that of low-DFI couples (14% vs. 29%).